Mauro Guillén Keynote Speaker

 During his time with The Wharton School, he has held the Zandman Professorship in International Management and taught in its flagship Advanced Management Program and many other courses for executives, MBAs, and undergraduates.

-His research, teaching, and speaking incorporates both numerical assessments of trends and illuminating examples from business, politics, and everyday life.
+His research, teaching, and speaking incorporate numerical assessments of trends and illuminating examples from business, politics, and everyday life.
 He shows in accessible terms that one can accurately forecast trends by systematically following the babies and following the money into the future.
 His research has earned him many distinctions, including Fulbright, Rockefeller, and Guggenheim fellowships, a membership in the Institute for Advanced Study in Princeton, and prizes from the Academy of Management, the American Sociological Association, the Social Science History Association, and the Gustavus Myers Center for the Study of Bigotry and Human Rights.
 He is an elected member of the Sociological Research Association and the Macro Organizational Behavior Society.

 His research, op-eds, and commentary have been featured in numerous outlets, from the New York Times and the Wall Street Journal to The Economist, and the Financial Times.
 He has appeared on radio and TV shows such as NPR’s Marketplace and Radio Times, CNBC’s Mad Money and Squawk Box, and CNN’s Fareed Zakaria GPS.
 He is a seasoned public speaker at conferences, conventions, forums, and corporate events organized by industry associations and Fortune 500 companies.
 He serves or has served on several advisory groups, boards of directors, and nonprofit boards of trustees.

-Read the following op-eds where Mauro discusses how businesses have successfully pivoted during the pandemic, HBR and QZ.com.
-Mauro’s book, “The Platform Paradox: How Digital Businesses Succeed in a Ever-Changing Global Marketplace” was published by Wharton School Press in 2021.
+Read Mauro’s op-eds where he discusses how businesses have successfully pivoted during the pandemic, HBR and QZ.com.
+Mauro’s book, The Platform Paradox: How Digital Businesses Succeed in a Ever-Changing Global Marketplace was published by Wharton School Press in 2021.

-His new book “The Perennials: The MegaTrends Creating a Postgenerational Society” is coming out in August 2023.
+His new book The Perennials: The Megatrends Creating a Postgenerational Society is available now.

 Read More